 If you hold one of the degrees listed below, you are considered to meet all academic requirements.
 Learn about when and how to apply.

-(1) Applicants with a Bachelor's degree in Chemistry from the University of Copenhagen may be admitted to the MSc Programme in Chemistry.
+- BSc in Chemistry from the University of Copenhagen (reserved access to the programme)

 - general and inorganic chemistry

 - physical chemistry (including quantum chemistry and spectroscopy)